Hard disk drive: Magnetic recording

 In 2004, a higher-density recording media was introduced, consisting of coupled soft and hard magnetic layers.
 So-called exchange spring media magnetic storage technology, also known as exchange coupled composite media, allows good writability due to the write-assist nature of the soft layer.
 However, the thermal stability is determined only by the hardest layer and not influenced by the soft layer.

+Flux control MAMR (FC-MAMR) allows a hard drive to have increased recording capacity without the need for new hard disk drive platter materials.
+MAMR hard drives have a microwave-generating spin torque generator (STO) on the read/write heads which allows physically smaller bits to be recorded to the platters, increasing areal density.
+Normally hard drive recording heads have a pole called a main pole that is used for writing to the platters, and adjacent to this pole is an air gap and a shield.
+The write coil of the head surrounds the pole.
+The STO device is placed in the air gap between the pole and the shield to increase the strength of the magnetic field created by the pole; FC-MAMR technically doesn't use microwaves but uses technology employed in MAMR.
+The STO has a Field Generation Layer (FGL) and a Spin Injection Layer (SIL), and the FGL produces a magnetic field using spin-polarised electrons originating in the SIL, which is a form of spin torque energy.

 Components

-A typical HDD has two electric motors: a spindle motor that spins the disks and an actuator (motor) that positions the read/write head assembly across the spinning disks.
-The disk motor has an external rotor attached to the disks; the stator windings are fixed in place.
-Opposite the actuator at the end of the head support arm is the read-write head; thin printed-circuit cables connect the read-write heads to amplifier electronics mounted at the pivot of the actuator.
-The head support arm is very light, but also stiff; in modern drives, acceleration at the head reaches 550 g.

 The actuator is a permanent magnet and moving coil motor that swings the heads to the desired position.
-A metal plate supports a squat neodymium-iron-boron (NIB) high-flux magnet.
+A metal plate supports a squat neodymium–iron–boron (NIB) high-flux magnet.
 Beneath this plate is the moving coil, often referred to as the voice coil by analogy to the coil in loudspeakers, which is attached to the actuator hub, and beneath that is a second NIB magnet, mounted on the bottom plate of the motor (some drives have only one magnet).